MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authn-entra-id-explore.md

     - **REDIRECT_URI**: Where Entra ID will redirect the browser (along with auth code) after collecting user credentials.
 It must match the redirect URI in the  Microsoft Entra ID app registration on [Azure Portal](https://portal.azure.com)
     - **SCOPES**: [Scopes](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens#scopes) are permissions requested by the application.
       - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID Token response.
-      - Full list of scopes requested by the app can be found in the [authentication.properties file](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/1-Authentication/sign-in/src/main/resources/authentication.properties).
+      - Full list of scopes requested by the app can be found in the `authentication.properties file`.
 You can add more scopes like User.Read and so on.

 1. The user is presented with a sign-in prompt by Microsoft Entra ID.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint will contain an [**authorization code**](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-auth-code-flow).
 1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Microsoft Entra ID.